 Side effects of iron supplements in elderly

 There is no exact limit for iron consumption for anyone.
-But, there are severe dangers in taking an extra amount of iron, including increases risk for diseases like various types of cancer and Type 2 diabetes.
-Excess of iron can also lead to chronic pain and arthritis since it negatively affects your joints.
+But, there are severe dangers in taking an extra amount of iron, including increased risk for diseases like various types of cancer and Type 2 diabetes.
+Excess to iron can also lead to chronic pain and arthritis since it negatively affects your joints.
 It has also been confirmed that there is a correlation between excess iron levels and neurodegenerative diseases like Alzheimer’s and Parkinson’s.
 That is why it is usually suggested that diet change is the best way to moderate and regulate your iron intake.

 a) Dark stools